-When your AV systems are connected — cameras, microphones, control processors, displays — they become part of your network perimeter.
-In Australia, where cybersecurity is top-of-mind, AV systems must be secured — not an afterthought.
+When your AV systems are connected to cameras, microphones, control processors, displays—they become part of your network perimeter.
+In Australia, where cybersecurity is top-of-mind, AV systems must be secured, not an afterthought.
 That’s why security-first AV monitoring is not optional; it’s essential.

 Modern AV systems increasingly rely on IP connectivity, centralized control, and cloud-accessible services.
 Without proper visibility and control, AV gear can become an attack vector for malicious actors.
 The AV monitoring market – part of the broader AV RMM space — is forecast to grow from USD 27.43 billion in 2024 to USD 40.16 billion by 2033 (CAGR ~5.6 %).
 Business Research Insights